dansand/ResChapter/content/numpy.md

 Also, negative indexes visit the elements in reverse order.
 Given this, which element would we be referring to when we write `data[-1]`?
 How about using `data[-3]``?

-A final slicing trick we'll use later, combines slices and maths:

-u[1:] - u[:-1]
+We'll demonstrate now, a trick we'll use later, the combining  of slices and maths (subtraction).
+Let's say we have an arbitrate arrau called `u `m then the meaning of the code `u[1:] - u[:-1]` is demonstrated in the following figure:

 ![Alt](../figs/vectorized_diff.png "difference")